Patna: Railways

 The city is served by several major road highways and state highways, including National Highways 19, 30, 31, and 83.
 Pataliputra Bus Terminal is an upcoming ISBT.
 Asia's longest river bridge, the Mahatma Gandhi Setu (built 1982), is in Patna and connects the city to Hajipur across the Ganga.
-In recent times, the bridge has been witnessing major traffic chaos and accidents due to exceeding number of vehicles passing over it and regularly overloading the structure.
-A new six lane road bridge across the Ganges parallel to Mahatma Gandhi Setu is proposed which would connect Kacchi Dargah in Patna City to Bidupur in Vaishali district, which will be the longest bridge in India after completion.
+In recent times, the bridge has been witnessing major traffic chaos and accidents due to excessive numbers of vehicles passing over it and regularly overloading the structure.
+A new six lane road bridge across the Ganges parallel to Mahatma Gandhi Setu is already been completed and in use which is connecting Kacchi Dargah in Patna City to Bidupur in Vaishali district, which is the longest bridge in India.

-Patna is well connected with roads to various major cities of Bihar like Hajipur, Munger, Jamalpur, Bhagalpur, Gaya, and Purnia.
+Patna is well connected with roads to various major cities of Bihar like Hajipur, Munger, Jamalpur, Bhagalpur, Gaya Motihari, and Purnia.